saint2706/Solutions-to-30-Days-Of-Python/Day_50_MLOps/README.md

   1. Loading the model back from the file and using it to make a new prediction.
   1. (Bonus) A minimal Flask app that loads the model and exposes a `/predict` endpoint.

 Review the code to understand the fundamental step of model persistence, which is the gateway to model deployment.
+When you are ready to automate full pipelines, deploy APIs, and monitor production behaviour, continue into Days 65–67 for the dedicated deep dives.